chainguard-dev/edu/content/chainguard/migration-guides/porting-apps-to-chainguard/index.md

     image: cgr.dev/chainguard/redis
 ```

-If you now run `docker compose up –build`, you should have a working application that can be reached on port 9090:
+If you now run `docker compose up -–build`, you should have a working application that can be reached on port 9090:

 ![Screenshot of running application](app.png "Screenshot of running application")